It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 )

-I can't overstate how much this single capability improved output quality for our enterprise deployments.
+I cannot overstate how much this single capability improved output quality for our enterprise deployments.
 The first draft is almost never the best draft.
-That's true for humans, and it turns out it's true for agents too.
+That is true for humans, and it turns out it is true for agents too.

 Critical Design Decisions#